popoway/portfolio-page/README.md

 2. `git clone https://github.com/popoway/portfolio-page.git` to get the code.
 3. You're all set!

-Note: When developing locally, use a local server (like the one supplied [here](https://github.com/popoway/portfolio-page/blob/master/server.js), run with `node server.js`) to avoid CORS errors.
+Note: When developing locally, use a local server (like the one supplied [here](https://github.com/popoway/portfolio-page/blob/master/server.js), run with `npm ci ; node server.js`) to avoid CORS errors.

 ## Contributing

 Feel free to open a pull request for your ideas on how this page can be improved.

-Additionally, PRs regarding bug or security exploits are welcome.
+To report a security vulnerability, please review the [Security Policy](https://github.com/popoway/portfolio-page/blob/main/SECURITY.md).

+## Privacy

+This page uses cookies from Cloudflare, Google and popowayCloud to deliver its services and to analyze traffic. popoway respects your privacy.
+Please review the [Privacy Policy](https://github.com/popoway/portfolio-page/blob/main/PRIVACY.md) for more information on how your data is handled.

 ## License